parmenides-xyz/composable-xyz/README.md

-# Ontology Finance - AI-Powered Yield Optimization for Story Protocol
+# Ontology - AI-Powered Yield Optimization for Story Protocol

-> The Being of DeFi: Where Philosophy Meets Yield - Transforming IP royalties into optimized returns through AI-driven strategy execution.
+> Where Pre-Socratic Philosophy Meets DeFAI — Optimizing royalties through AI-driven strategy execution.

-## 💭 The Problem: $2.3 Billion in Dormant IP Royalties
+## 💭 The Problem: Billions in Dormant IP Royalties

 The creator economy has exploded to over $104 billion, yet most IP royalties sit idle in wallets earning zero yield.
 Story Protocol has revolutionized on-chain IP management, but creators lack the expertise and time to optimize their royalty streams across DeFi protocols.
 This results in an estimated **$2.3 billion in unrealized yield annually** - passive income lost while creators focus on creating.

 ## 🚀 Our Solution: AI-Powered IP Yield Optimization

-Ontology Finance is the first **AI DeFi (DeFAI)** protocol specifically designed for Story Protocol royalties.
+Ontology is the first **AI DeFi (DeFAI)** protocol specifically designed for Story Protocol royalties.
 We automatically claim, bridge, and optimize IP royalty yields across multiple DeFi protocols using advanced AI models.
 Think of us as **AI-governed Yearn-meets-Story** - but with a philosophical twist inspired by Parmenidean metaphysics.

 ## 📊 How It Works in 3 Simple Steps